patchlevel/event-sourcing/docs/pages/aggregate.md

 ```
 !!! warning

+    You need to create a normalizer for the `Name` value object.
-    The payload must be serializable and unserializable as json.
+    So the payload must be serializable and unserializable as json.

 !!! note